rbind/r-podcast/content/subscribe/subscribe.md

 * [Soundcloud](http://feeds.soundcloud.com/users/soundcloud:users:203144248/sounds.rss)
 * [Fireside](https://r-podcast.fireside.fm/rss)

+#### Video Content

+* The R-Podcast [YouTube channel](https://www.youtube.com/user/TheRPodcast) is now available!
+Each podcast episode will have a video version posted on this channel, along with any supplemental screencasts.

 #### Additional Content

 * It is highly recommended that you also subscribe to the podcast episode [web RSS feed](/episode/index.xml) to receive the full show notes with links and other information discussed in each episode.